TalentLayer-Labs/builder-place/docs/users.md

 - On success:
     - Case 1: Redirect to his dashboard
     - Case 2: Redirect to the job page

+### Hirer onboarding

+- From a given BuilderPlace, i the hirer want to post a job
+- Step 1: Complete the "create your profile" form
+    - It creates the user in DB
+    - And create a TLid linked to the address if the user don't have one yet
+    - Note: this step is automatically skipped if the user already have a TLid
+- On success: Redirect to the create job page

 ## TalentLayerId